Gudeodiscus emigrans: Distribution

-The distribution of Gudeodiscus emigrans was described from "Mẫu Sơn Mountains" within Lạng Sơn Province, Vietnam.
-It also occur in Bắc Kạn Province, Tuyên Quang Province, and in Tam Đảo between Thái Nguyên Province and Vĩnh Phúc Province.
+The distribution of Gudeodiscus emigrans was described from "Mẫu Sơn Mountains" within Lạng Sơn province, Vietnam.
+It also occur in Bắc Kạn province, Tuyên Quang province, and in Tam Đảo district between Thái Nguyên province and Vĩnh Phúc province.

 Ecology

 It is a ground-dwelling species as all other plectopylid snails in Vietnam.

 Gudeodiscus emigrans quadrilamellatus co-occur with other plectopylids in Vietnam: with Gudeodiscus anceyi.
 Gudeodiscus fischeri live at geographically close sites to Gudeodiscus emigrans quadrilamellatus.